flexibility2/blob_scraper/README.md

 - Add sorting options for blog posts
 - Enhance UI/UX with more interactive features
 - Implement user authentication for personalized experiences

+# Task3
+The answer is in the branch of 'task3'